bbauska/UofM-AdvStyling/readme.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 244.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 ![](images/image244.webp){width="4.0in" height="2.0927351268591425in"}

-col-XX-12 means used up the full width that\'s available to you.
+col-XX-12 means used up the full width that&apos;s available to you.

 But what if you want two elements next to each other?
 For instance, but only on a larger screen.
 Separate block, small screen.
 In line block on